 Educational partner input influenced all aspects of the LCAP.
 In particular, each broad goal has support from a cross-section of the educational partner groups.
-Each goal was ranked with priority by well more than 50% of the educational partners in each group participating in the LCAP.
-The relative priorities can be seen below or viewed at this website:
+Each goal was ranked with priority by well more than 60% of the educational partners in each group participating in the LCAP.

-Actions and services for 2022-2023 were primarily influenced by student, staff and parent input throughout the 2020-2021 and 2021-2022 school years.
+Actions and services for 2022-2023 were primarily influenced by student, staff and parent input throughout the 2020-2021, 2021-2022 and 2022-2023 school years.